-Furthermore, if you look at what most immersion schools are promising in terms of characters/words learned per year, there is no way your children will be at grade level in China or Taiwan.
+Furthermore, if you look at what most Chinese immersion schools are promising in terms of characters/words learned per year, there is no way your children will be at grade level in China or Taiwan.

-Here are some of the facts: most Mandarin Immersion programs in the US promise to teach your children 100-150 characters a year for 5-6 years.
+Here are some of the facts: most Mandarin Immersion schools in the US promise to teach your children 100-150 characters a year for 5-6 years.
 That is a range of about 500-900 characters at the end of their term, assuming 100% retention.
 Keep in mind, this does not even include writing characters.

 In Taiwan, for the 1st grade, they are expected to know 400-600 characters.
 By 2nd grade, they are expected to know 800-1200 characters.
 In China, by the end of 2nd grade, they are expected to know 1600 characters.

-Sadly, because of Myth #3, your child will also not be literate in Chinese after 5-6 years in the immersion program.
+Sadly, because of Myth #3, your child will also not be literate in Chinese after 5-6 years in the Mandarin immersion school.
 If your school is teaching kids 100-150 characters a year and functional literacy (what you need to read a newspaper) is ~2,000-3,000 characters, the math just doesn’t work out.

 There is no way to have your child be functionally literate in Chinese through Mandarin Immersion school alone.

-1) Your children will be fluent in Chinese at the end of the program.
+1) Your children will be fluent in Chinese

 I’m going to be real with you.